Comprehensive guide to betting theory, strategy, analysis and insights.

 - There will be extra playoff teams this year.
 Each league will send three division winners and three wild card teams.
 That means there will be 12 total teams in the playoffs as opposed to 10 in previous years.
 Also, the top two seeds in each league will get byes, allowing them to skip the first round.

 It’s too early to tell how this will change the playoffs, but this year’s script may be a bit different than what we’re used to seeing.

 Now that we know some of the trends worth considering, what can we do with that information to place a smart World Series bet?
 There are many different types of baseball bets available to you when it comes to World Series betting.
 You can start placing some of these bets now, whereas others will have to wait until the final matchups are set.

 Let’s start with the type of bet you can place immediately.
 A futures bet is, in simplest terms, a betting option on what will happen in the future.
 Of course, all betting is technically a bet on the future, but in the case of a World Series futures bet, you’re looking well ahead to the end of the season.

 Right now, sportsbooks will have odds that represent each team’s chances of winning the World Series.
 Let’s look at some hypothetical World Series odds:

 What do these odds mean?
-If you were to take $100, bet it on the Dodgers, and they went on to win the World Series, you would win $450.
-If you made the same bet on the Phillies, you could win $3,100.
-The same wager on the Orioles would yield $100,000.
-This is because the books believe the Dodgers have a good chance of winning the World Series, whereas the Orioles are extreme longshots.
+If you were to take $100, bet it on the Astros, and they went on to win the World Series, you would win $153.
+If you made the same bet on the Phillies, you could win $250.
+This is because the books have deemed the Astros as the favorite to win the World Series and the Phillies are placed as underdogs.